ivangeorgiev/pyspark-me/README.md

 # pyspark-me
-Databricks made easy with Python client SDK and command line client for Databricks REST APIs.
+Databricks client SDK for Python with command line interface for Databricks REST APIs.

 [TOC]